regorxxx/foobar2000-SMP.github.io/docs/scripts/timeline-smp.md

 - Asynchronous data calculations (UI is not blocked).
 - Point statistics.
 - Scroll with buttons and mouse dragging.
-- Zoom with mouse wheel.
+- Zoom with mouse wheel and button.
 - Configurable background (cover, colors, gradient, ...).
+	- Color palettes and schemes from [colorbrewer](https://colorbrewer2.org).
+	- Colorblind friendly.
 - Tool-tip shows multiple info about the point selected.
 - AutoPlaylist and Playlist creation on click over a point.
 - Fully Wine - Unix - non IE SOs compatible.